-The Wood Innovation Research Lab acheived the prestigious Passive House certification for energy efficiency
+The Wood Innovation Research Lab achieved the prestigious Passive House certification for energy efficiency

 Building an ultra-energy efficient industrial-style building in a northern climate is no easy task, but the Wood Innovation Research Laboratory (WIRL) stands as proof it can be done.